openebs/openebs/designs/helm-charts/local-bind-volumes.md

 ## 4. Non-Goals

 - This proposal does not implement the local feature for multi-replica volumes, as cross-node replication complicates strict local binding.
-- The local feature is specific to Mayastor and does not apply to other OpenEBS engines, such as Jiva or cStor.

 ## 5. Proposal